Execute FetchXML from a Power Pages web template

 • In the custom JavaScript of a multistep form, the field ‘LicenceFeeHidden’ is retrieved (line 15 Figure 4)

-• The value of ‘LicenceFeeField’ is then set (lines 20 & 29)
+• The value of ‘LicenceFeeField’ is then set (lines 12 & 21)

-Figure 1 – The multistep form
+Figure 3 – The multistep (General Details) form’s JavaScript

-Figure 3 – The web template is referenced in the web page
+Figure 4 – The web template is referenced in the web page

 Appendix

-The following Liquid code snippet is an example of FetchXML returning multiple records and storing them in a hidden JSON array in the DOM
+The following Liquid code snippet is an example of FetchXML returning multiple records and storing them in a hidden JSON array (companiesInLicenceApplications) in the DOM

 {% fetchxml getCompanyInLicenceApplication %}